kalabox/kalabox/docs/users/uninstall.md

 2. Search for and select "kalabox"
 3. Click on "Uninstall"
 4. Enter your password if prompted
+5. If you think uninstall failed please consult the [manual uninstall steps below](#manually-uninstalling-kalabox)

 If you do not have the GUI-based Software Center you can also uninstall Kalabox on the command line.